cardano-scaling/alba/examples/README.md

 - The `verify` function:
   - Checks whether the registration is closed,
   - Creates the commitment and compares it with the provided commitment,
-  - Verifies the signatures that creates the alba proof by calling `validate_signatures` function.
+  - Verifies the signatures that are included in the alba proof by calling `validate_signatures` function.
   - Verifies the alba proof.